 The UW-Eau Claire University Research and Creative Activity Grant Program (URCA) is specifically designed to encourage faculty and academic staff to engage in research, scholarship, and creative activities.

-There are three forms of support:
+There are two forms of support:

 - Project Support: Funds required for working with data, primary materials, research travel, supplies, services, and student research collaboration.
 Project support normally ranges from $500 to $3,000, which is the maximum award.
 Travel to professional meetings is not funded under this program.